awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-create-generic-template.md

 `secretsmanager:RotateSecret` – Configure and trigger the initial rotation\.
 You can grant all of these permissions to an IAM user or role by attaching the [SecretsManagerReadWrite](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/SecretsManagerReadWrite) AWS managed policy\.

 The following commands apply the generic `SecretsManagerRotationTemplate` to your Lambda function\.
 This template comes from the AWS Serverless Application Repository, and used by AWS CloudFormation to automate most of the steps for you\.
-For the complete set of templates and the ARN that you must specify, see [AWS Templates You Can Use to Create Lambda Rotation Functions ](reference_available-rotation-templates.md)\.
+For the complete set of templates and the ARN that you must specify, see [AWS templates you can use to create Lambda rotation functions ](reference_available-rotation-templates.md)\.

 Use the ARN of the generic template and enter it exactly as shown: